Slambambam/Supportix/README.md

 ## Final

-Increase your Portfilio
+Increase your Portfilio with Supportix Bot
-Supportix Bot

 *Use Supportix at your own risk.*